john-itcsolutions/cheirrs/README.md

 `microk8s.kubectl edit configmap -n kube-system coredns`

-Edit the lines with 8.8.8.8 8.8.4.4 to use your local DNS, e.g. 192.168.1.1.
+Edit the line with 8.8.8.8 8.8.4.4 to use your local DNS, e.g. 192.168.1.1.
 You will need to use the arrow keys and the 'insert' and 'delete' keys carefully!
 Save and exit as for vim.

 If you make mistakes during editing, it is safest to: